cheers19/Deep-Learning-For-Optical-Abberation-Correction/README.md

 * For any given aberration type (e.g., 'Tilt', 'Decenter', etc.), **only a few aberration coefficients significantly contribute** to the prediction.
 Each unique aberration type is charecterised with a unique coefficients distribution.
 * The **relative fraction** (or importance) of this distribution **changes dynamically** with the numeric error value of the aberration type.
-* The distribution is independent of the element type (e.g., E1, E2, E3, etc.)
+* The distribution is independent of the element name (e.g., E1, E2, E3, etc.)

 This is presented in Fig. 1: